-Through more than 100 funded programs, United Way of Broward County fights for the health, education and financial stability of every person in our community.
+Through more than 100 funded programs, United Way of Broward County fights for the Health, Education and Financial Prosperity of EVERY person in our community.
 We fight for those who are working hard and falling short.

 United Way of Broward County allocates funding to other social-service nonprofit organizations in Broward County by using the collective impact model.
 To ensure success of social-service delivery systems, United Way of Broward County utilizes the following principles: